Soontao/cds-mysql/README.md

 It will be fully automatically, sync changed `columns`, `views`.

 It will **NEVER** drop old `tables`/`columns`, it will be **SAFE** in most cases.

-**The mysql database must be empty (all table must be managed by cds-mysql, no pre-defined tables), otherwise the migration will be failed because typeorm detect the metadata by itself table**

-## Enhanced CSV Migration

-`cds-mysql-deploy` has a built-in csv migration tool, it will migrate data with key validation (enhance `cds` built-in one for sqlite).

 ## Compatibility Table